-By default, turning a potentiometer adjust the principal sound parameter, labeled above it, with the bigger font.
+Turning a potentiometer adjusts the principal sound parameter, labeled above it, in white with the bigger font.
 This parameter is only modified for the currently selected part.

-To access the secondary sound parameter, labeled below the potentiometer, the shift switch must be pressed or the shift function locked.
+To access the secondary sound parameter, labeled below the potentiometer, the Alt switch must be pressed or the alt function locked.

-Arpeggiator parameters, in italic font, can be adjusted by turning the potentiometer while maintaining the Arp switch pressed.
+Arpeggiator parameters, in italic font, can be adjusted by turning the potentiometer WHILE maintaining the Arp switch pressed.